 Los de Abajo

-There's a stirring, south-of-the-border brassy mariachi introduction, a grand announcement 'Rude Boy - this is made in Mexico', and then a sudden switch to a Ska beat as Los de Abajo launch into a Spanish-language, Latin-flavoured treatment of that old Fun Boy Three hit from back in 1982, The Lunatics (Have Taken Over the Asylum), with one of the original Fun Boys, Neville Staples, joining in.
+There's a stirring, south-of-the-border brassy mariachi introduction, a grand announcement "Rude Boy - this is made in Mexico!", and then a sudden switch to a Ska beat as Los de Abajo launch into a Spanish-language, Latin-flavoured treatment of the old Fun Boy Three hit from 1982 - The Lunatics (Have Taken Over the Asylum), with one of the original Fun Boys, Neville Staples, joining in.

 This is the band's third international release (and their fourth album, if you add in the Latin Ska Force set that they produced independently to satisfy Mexico's still-growing Ska market, and which has sold some 20,000 copies through grassroots distribution, just in Mexico City alone).
-Their last international album was Cybertropic Chilango Power, the 2003 set that - quite rightly - won that year's BBC World Music Award for the Americas.
+Their last international album was Cybertropic Chilango Power, the 2003 set that quite rightly won that year's BBC World Music Award for the Americas.